micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 }
 ```

-Of course you can combine these configurations with others, e.i the ones described in the [Middleware Configuration](https://micro-ros.github.io/docs/tutorials/core/microxrcedds_rmw_configuration/) tutorial.
+Of course you can combine these configurations with others, e.g. the ones described in the [Middleware Configuration](https://micro-ros.github.io/docs/tutorials/core/microxrcedds_rmw_configuration/) tutorial.

 Once you have this parameter, write your micro-ROS application using RCLC default convenience functions.
 Just remember that now you are not providing the topic name but a "QoS reference label":